This site contains promotional material

 • The long-term efficacy and safety of Libmeldy are unknown.
 Patients are asked to enrol in a follow up study for up to 15 years to better understand the long-term effects of Libmeldy.

-• Libmeldy must be administered in a qualified treatment centre with experience in haematopoietic Stem Cell Transplantation (HSCT).
+• Libmeldy must be administered in a qualified treatment centre with experience in haematopoietic stem cell transplantation (HSCT).

 Efficacy